GeneralRad/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that switches the current user to the user betty
+a script that prints all the group current user part